-1. Exchange the latest high-level scientific state-of-the-art research and gather information on One Health science and AMR at the biennial congresses and to disseminate the results and insights of existing and new research projects on zoonoses, emerging infectious diseases and antimicrobial resistance, including the ecological and environmental factors which drive and impact on these diseases.
+1. Exchange the latest high-level scientific state-of-the-art research and gather information on One Health Science and AMR at the biennial congresses and disseminate the results and insights of existing and new research projects on zoonoses, emerging infectious diseases and antimicrobial resistance, including the ecological and environmental factors which drive and impact on these diseases.
 In that way, we aim to make science evolve, thus improving health and security.

 2. Identify and prioritize research gaps in the fields of zoonoses, emerging infectious diseases and antimicrobial resistance, including the ecological and environmental factors which impact on these diseases, and advocate the resulting scientific research agenda - both at the scientific and the policy level.

 3. Engage the broader scientific community and global health security policy makers in understanding that some zoonotic and animal diseases can potentially be misused.

 4. Establish a Bio Threats Scanning Group of experts that connects the One Health Science and the Global Health Security Policy.